-- Contact information for themselves while they are away i.e. mobile phone contact details. - Location and contact information of the host organisation/event coordinator where relevant - That TUS has up to date home emergency contact details for the individual. - That TUS travel insurance policy adequately covers the activities the individual is planning to undertake, and that he/she carry the local emergency contact information. - That personal identification (e.g. Diver Licence) is always carried by the individual.
+- Contact information for themselves while they are away, i.e., mobile phone contact details. - Location and contact information of the host organisation/event coordinator, where relevant. - That TUS has up to date home emergency contact details for the individual.

+- That TUS travel insurance policy adequately covers the activities the individual is planning to undertake. - That personal identification (e.g., Driver Licence) is always carried by the individual.